AdaCore/spark2014/docs/ug/tutorial.rst

 Another click on the icon makes the path disappear.

 This shows that, when the value is not found, the component ``At_Index`` of the value returned is indeed not initialized.
-Although that is allowed in Ada, |SPARK| requires that all inputs and outputs of subprograms are completely initialized (and the value returned by a function is such an output).
-Although we could give a dummy value to component ``At_Index`` when the search fails, we choose to turn the type ``Search_Result`` into a discriminant record, so that the component ``At_Index`` is only usable when the search succeeds:
+Although that is allowed in Ada,
+|SPARK| requires that all inputs and outputs of subprograms are completely
+initialized (and the value returned by a function is such an output).
+As a solution, we could give a dummy value to component ``At_Index`` when the search fails, but we choose here to turn the type ``Search_Result`` into a discriminant record, so that the component ``At_Index`` is only usable when the search succeeds:

 .. literalinclude:: examples/linear_search_prove/linear_search.ads
    :language: ada